siralomarahmed/100DaysOfCode/log-c.md

 1. Link Statements
     * Includes preprocessor statements
 2. Definition Statements
-    * Includes global decleration statements
+    * Includes global declaration statements
 3. Function Statements
     * Includes the main function

 I've also seen that people like to add comments that explain the program at the top of the code.
 Before anything in the source file, there will be a section that help the coder to know what is going on.
 Some sort of documentation.

-I still didn't learn about function in the c programming language but It is easy to guess that a program can have many functions aside from the main function.
+I still didn't learn about function in the C programming language but It is easy to guess that a program can have many functions aside from the main function.

-My conclution is that the program structure will be:
+My conclusion is that the program structure will be:

 1. Documentation
-    * Which usually contains the collection of comment lines giving the name of the program, author's or programmer's name and few other details.
+    * Which usually contains the collection of comment lines giving the name of the program, the author's or programmer's name and few other details.
 2. Connections
     * Which instructs the compiler to connect to the various functions from the system library
 3. Definitions
     * Which describes all the symbolic-constants.
 It is also the place used to define those variables that are used globally within the entire program.
 4. Functionalities
     * Where the main function and user-defined functions is.

 **Link to work:** [Day-3 sourceCode](https://github.com/siralomarahmed/100DaysOfCode/blob/master/C/day003.c)

 [Back Top](#days)

 ### Day 4: January 4, 2020

 **Today's Progress:** Preprocessor Basics